openstack/openstack-manuals/doc/common/glossary.rst

       Contains information about a user as provided by the identity provider.
 It is an indication that a user has been authenticated.

+   Sandbox

+      A virtual space in which new or untested software can be run securely.

    scheduler manager

       A Compute component that determines where VM instances should